About This Chapter

 4. Square & Cube Roots of Monomials

-Being able to find the cube or square root of monomials will make algebra, and indeed all math, much easier.
-However, it's not as hard as you'd think.
+Being able to find the cube or square root of monomials can make all math much easier, and it's not as hard as you'd think.
 This lesson will show you how and allow you to test your skills with a quiz.

 5. How to Evaluate a Polynomial in Function Notation